bbilly1/reddit-bot/README.md

 # Reddit - Discord Bot
 *Monitor Reddit for keywords*

+## About this project
+There aren't really any plans to further develop this little script.
+This was a lazy afternoon project automating some specific repetitive task.
+I open sourced it in the hopes others might find this useful, but don't expect any support or feature developments.
+If you want to contribute, I'm happy to look at your PR.
+When in doubt if your idea will be a good fit, reach out first.

 ## Core Functionality
 - Send Discord notifications on events
 - Monitor a Subreddit and notify for all comments